 Different Bookkeeping System for Small Business

-This bookkeeping system is used for businesses who have small or easier financial transactions.
+This bookkeeping system is used for businesses that have small or easier financial transactions.
 The single-entry system records cash sales and business expenses that are paid when incurred.
 This system can be difficult because bookkeeping entries under this system don’t match transactions to corresponding accounts, thus its revenues and expenses are hard to trace.

 To solve this, this system uses a cash sales journal, cash disbursements journal and a record of bank statements.
-Once a revenue is received, it is recorded in the cash sales journal and recorded in the disbursement journal once the expense is paid.
+Once revenue is received, it is recorded in the cash sales journal and recorded in the disbursement journal once the expense is paid.
 This recording will then reconcile with the bank account transactions.

 With the rise of modern technology nowadays, many business owners are starting to use bookkeeping software to track their financial transactions.
 These programs require you to enter and post your financial transactions and at the same time, it is user-friendly.
-Popular programs such as Quickbooks and Sage uses the double-entry system, however, you don’t need to be experienced in using the system to use this software programs.
+Popular programs such as Quickbooks and Sage use the double-entry system, however, you don’t need to be experienced in using the system to use these software programs.
 There are also free bookkeeping software programs available online – for premium software programs, you can purchase it online or in cloud versions.

 For business owners who want to focus on other aspects of their business, the mentioned types above may be difficult for them to handle- thankfully, there are virtual bookkeeping services available.
 These services will help you save money- you don’t need to pay for their compensation and benefits compared to having an in-house bookkeeping employee.
-They also accept financial records electronically- from invoices, receipts etc. To keep you updated, they will also send you a monthly or quarterly report of all your transactions.
+They also accept financial records electronically- from invoices, receipts, etc. To keep you updated, they will also send you a monthly or quarterly report of all your transactions.